mira-merkell/clap-clap/README.md

 ## Goals

 * Provide a dynamical runtime environment to access [CLAP API] from safe Rust.
-* Follow CLAP terminology and the framework of CLAP extension modules.
+* Follow closely the CLAP module structure and terminology.
 * Build a plugin testbed and a debugging platform.

 [CLAP API]: https://github.com/free-audio/clap/tree/main/include/clap